NAQT requires all hosts of events that use NAQT questions to do the following:

 NAQT strongly encourages, but does not require, hosts to do the following:

-- Inform prospective teams what other nearby events (if any) will use the same or overlapping question sets, to help them maintain question security.
+- Inform prospective attendees what other nearby events (if any) will use the same or overlapping question sets, to help them maintain question security.

 - Use NAQT’s registration system.
 This provides a number of tools to make hosts’ lives easier and also helps us maintain question security.

-- Tell teams about the national championship(s) for which the tournament is a qualifier.
+- Tell attendees about the national championship(s) for which the tournament is a qualifier (if any).

 Inform NAQT of any players who competed in their event but who are ineligible, or whose eligibility status is in doubt, under the relevant set of NAQT eligibility rules: